Picture of Dr. Shezad Malik

 Asbestos is a fibrous mineral and element that has both unique insulating and fire-retardant properties.
 These special properties have made asbestos a key component in a wide variety of construction materials and other industrial products.

-Asbestos is a group of minerals that occur naturally as bundles of fibers.
-There are 2 main types of asbestos fibers: The most common asbestos in industrial use, known as chrysotile, or white asbestos, has curly fibers.
-Amphibole asbestos fibers are straight and needle-like.
-There are several types of amphibole fibers, including amosite, crocidolite, tremolite, actinolite, and anthophyllite.
+Asbestos is a group of minerals that occur naturally as fiber bundles.
+There are 2 main types of asbestos fibers.
+Chrysotile is the most common asbestos in industrial use, otherwise known as white asbestos, which has curly fibers.
+Amphibole asbestos fibers are the other type of fibers which are straight and needle-like.
+Amphibole fibers, come in several types including amosite, crocidolite, tremolite, actinolite, and anthophyllite.

-Amphiboles (particularly crocidolite) are considered to be more likely to cause cancer, but even the more commonly used chrysotile fibers have been linked to cancer.
+Amphiboles (particularly crocidolite) are more likely to cause cancer, but even the more popular chrysotile fibers have been linked to cancer.

 Where is Asbestos Found?

-Asbestos was found in many products and it was also commonly used in many construction products for industrial and commercial applications, mainly in manufacturing plants, refineries and shipyards.
+Asbestos was found in many manufactured materials and it was also commonly used in many construction products for industrial and commercial applications, including in manufacturing plants, refineries and shipyards, basically anywhere is uniques fire resistant and insulation properties could be utilized.

-People are exposed to asbestos mainly by inhaling fibers in the air they breathe.
-This may occur during mining and processing asbestos, making asbestos-containing products, or installing asbestos insulation.
-It may also occur when older buildings are demolished or renovated, or when older asbestos-containing materials begin to break down.
-People most at risk for developing mesothelioma or other asbestos-related illnesses include workers whose jobs directly expose them to asbestos fibers.
+People are exposed to asbestos fibers in the air they breathe.
+Asbestos fibers inhalation may occur during mining processing of asbestos containing minerals, making asbestos-containing products, or installing asbestos insulation.
+Inhalation of asbestos fibers may also occur when aged buildings are razed, renovated, repaired, or when older asbestos-containing materials begin to degrade.
+People at the highest risk for developing mesothelioma or other asbestos-related illnesses include workers whose employment directly expose them to asbestos fibers, such as miners and ship builders.

-The people with the heaviest exposure are those who worked in asbestos industries, such as shipbuilding and insulation.
-Many of these people recall working in thick clouds of asbestos dust, day after day.
-Family and friends of these workers are also at risk due to "household exposure."
+The workers with the heaviest exposure and the highest risk are those who worked directly in asbestos industries, such as shipbuilding, refineries, car factories and insulation installation.
+Many of these people recollect working in thick clouds of asbestos dust daily.
+Family and friends of these workers are also at risk due to household exposure, from second-hand asbestos.
 There are cases of spouses and children of workers who develop asbestos-related illnesses like mesothelioma as a result of second-hand exposure to their spouse or parent who was directly or indirectly exposed to asbestos.

 Why is Asbestos Harmful?

-Asbestos fibers produce dust.
-When inhaled, asbestos dust forms deposits in the lungs that can cause illnesses include mesothelioma, lung cancer and asbestosis.
-Workers exposed to asbestos from the 1940s through the 1970s continue to develop mesothelioma, lung cancer and asbestosis after a very long latency period.
+Asbestos fibers produce dust, and when inhaled, the asbestos dust fibers forms deposits in the lungs that can cause severe diseases including mesothelioma, lung cancer and asbestosis.
+Many workers exposed to asbestos from the 1940s through the 1970s continue to develop mesothelioma, lung cancer and asbestosis after a very long latency period.

 Several federal and state agencies have the authority to regulate asbestos.
 These agencies include the U.S. Department of Labor/Occupational Safety and Health Administration (OSHA) and the U.S. Environmental Protection Agency (EPA).